COVID-19 Information for Small Businesses

-- DreamSpring: For payment relief on an active loan, click here.
+- DreamSpring: For business loans, click here.

 - Lift Fund: Up to $50,000; apply online here.

-Third-Party GrantsThird-parties are providing grants to small businesses impacted by COVID-19.
+Third-parties are providing grants and loans to small businesses impacted by COVID-19.
 Please note we are providing for informational purposes only.

 Google Support for Small- and Medium-Sized Businesses (SMBs)

 Google is supporting small- and medium-sized businesses around the world that have been impacted by COVID-19.
 They are doing this in a variety of ways, from providing access to capital, Google ad credits, and more.
-For details please click here.
+For details click here.